-Consumer behaviors are constantly evolving, meaning preparing sales teams for the future of selling is more crucial than ever.
+🚨 The Reality Check: Consumer behaviors are constantly evolving.
+Preparing sales teams for the future of selling is now more crucial than ever.

-To ensure sales teams continue to understand pain points and sell value to their prospects, the SPIN selling methodology was created in 1988 after years of research, with the goal of uncovering the burning question, "What sets the best salespeople apart from the pack?"
+To ensure sales teams continue to sell value rather than features, we turn to a methodology that has stood the test of time.
+The SPIN selling methodology was created in 1988 with one goal: uncovering what sets the best salespeople apart from the pack.

-In fact, the SPIN selling methodology is used by 30% of the top 100 biggest companies in the world.
+The SPIN methodology is currently used by 30% of the top 100 biggest companies in the world.

 What's in this article: